unocss/unocss/docs/presets/mini.md

 ## Rules

-This presets is is a subset of [`@unocss/preset-wind`](/presets/wind), containing only the most essential utilities that aligned with CSS's properties, but excluded opinioned or complicated utilities introduced in Tailwind (`container`, `animation`, `gradient` etc.).
+This preset is a subset of [`@unocss/preset-wind`](/presets/wind), containing only the most essential utilities aligned with CSS's properties, but excludes opinioned or complicated utilities introduced in Tailwind (`container`, `animation`, `gradient` etc.).
 This can be a good starting point for your own custom preset on top of familiar utilities from Tailwind CSS or Windi CSS.

 ## Features